 This comprehensive article leads you through the whole process, from understanding the benefits to carrying out the actual migration.
-First we discuss the reasons for high cloud adoption rates.
-Then we provide detailed step-by-step plan for migrating to the cloud.
+First, we discuss the reasons for high cloud adoption rates.
+Then we provide a detailed step-by-step plan for migrating to the cloud.
 We also talk in detail about six migration strategies and illustrate them based on our experience.

 Top reasons for cloud migration

 Before we dive deep into the technical implementation, let’s find out why most companies migrate to the cloud.

 - Cost savings

 Migrating to the cloud helps you lower your capital and operational expenditures.
 When using cloud services, you don’t need to purchase costly server equipment and spend money on its maintenance, electricity, or HVAC.
 In addition, your system administrators and DevOps specialists don’t need to maintain or back up hardware and software, which reduces operational costs as well.